Share Market Basics

 What is SEBI?

-SEBI refers to Securities and Exchange Board of India.
+SEBI refers to the Securities and Exchange Board of India.
 Because the bourses have inherent risks, a market regulator is required.
 The SEBI is provided with this power and has the responsibility of developing as well as regulating the markets.
 The basic objectives include protecting investor interest, developing the share market, and regulating it’s working.

 Are the Equity Market and the Derivative Market One and the Same?